-6. Export button allows you to export current recording to a 24-bit, 48kHz wave file.
+6. Export button allows you to export the current recording to a 24-bit, 48kHz wave file.

 The default setting of Tuner is muted (click to unmute).
-The Tuner range can be set between 430Hz and 445Hz (default value is440Hz).
+The Tuner range can be set between 430Hz and 445Hz (the default value is440Hz).

 3. Quick Snap

-Quick Snap is on the middle of the bottom bar.
+Quick Snap is in the middle of the bottom bar.
 This feature allows you to quickly compare different signal path settings to determine the perfect tone for you.

 To save a snapshot from a signal path, press and hold on the desired number of quick snaps (about 1 second) until it shows “Quick snap captured”, and you can click back and forth on the numbers to compare them.
 If you feel a particular quick snap is tonally the best fit for you, just click “Apply” on the top right to apply this signal path setting to this preset.